 – The guy who gesticulated so widely when speaking that he sent a passing waitress and her tray of drinks flying across the room.

-– The chef who decided to take Lucy on a date to a photography exhibition outside London.
+– The chef who decided to take Lucy on a date to an art exhibition outside London.
 Lucy was rather unnerved to find herself getting on a train with a total stranger with no clue where she was going.
-(They ended up going out for 7 months, so it was ok in the end).
+(They ended up in a relationship for 7 months, so it was ok in the end).

 – The bloke who turned out to be a friend of a friend.
 He hadn’t told his mates that he was doing online dating, and Lucy inadvertently ‘outed’ him.